notaryproject/specifications/specs/signature-specification.md

 An OCI artifact can have multiple signatures, implementations of the Notary Project signature specification uses annotations of the signature manifest to filter relevant signatures based on the applicable trust policy.
 The Notary Project signature manifest's `io.cncf.notary.x509chain.thumbprint#S256` annotation key MUST contain the list of SHA-256 fingerprints of certificate and certificate chain used for signing.

-## Detached Signatures
+## Blob Signatures

-The Notary Project facilitates signing of arbitrary blobs and generating detached signatures.
-These detached signatures can be conveyed via any preferred medium and verified on the receiving end.
-The Notary Project's detached signature is a self-contained binary file encompassing the signature envelope.
+The Notary Project facilitates signing arbitrary blobs using detached signatures.
+These detached signatures can be transported via any preferred medium and verified on the receiving end.
+A detached signature refers to a signature that is not embedded within (and therefore does not modify) the original blob, instead it consists of a detached signature envelope with a signature over the unique representation of the blob (i.e. blob's digest).
 The file extension can either be 'jws' or 'cose', indicating the signature envelope format.

 ![Signature storage inside file system](../media/detached-signature-specification.svg)